 This handbook provides a sample of that philosophical work across multiple areas of food ethics: conventional agriculture and alternatives to it; animals; consumption; food justice; food politics; food workers; and, food and identity.

 Places existing works in historiographical context, crossing disciplinary, chronological, and geographic boundaries, while also suggesting new routes for future research.
-The twenty-seven essays in this book are organized into five basic sections: historiography and disciplinary approaches as well as the production, circulation, and consumption of food.
+The 27 essays are organized into five basic sections: historiography and disciplinary approaches as well as the production, circulation, and consumption of food.

 Entries on food, nutrition, diet, and health.
 Coverage spans types of food, nutritional information, vitamins, minerals, and areas including metabolism and genomics.
 Includes food safety and relevant organizations, and nutritional information.

 Covers individual foods and food items as well as the significant events, inventions, and social movements that have shaped the way Americans view, prepare, and consume food and drink.
 Entries range across historical periods and the trends that characterize them.

 To view extra content (bibliographies, periodicals, and more resources): On the landing page, click the "ALL CONTENTS" tab and then select "End Matter."